Lottejohanna/Programmeerproject/README.md

 ## Concept

-The prosperity of a country, commonly measured in terms of its annual per capita Gross Domestic Product (GDP), might have different relationships with population levels of body weight and happiness.
-In this visualization I want to show if there are any trends detectable using these variables.
+The prosperity of a country, commonly measured in terms of its annual per capita Gross Domestic Product (GDP), might have different relationships with the body weight and happiness of a population.
+In this visualization I want to show if there are any trends detectable examining these variables.
 I want to examine if there is a level of GDP which provides for optimal happiness and a healthy level of BMI.

 ## Visualizations